-Sigrid Kusch Independent Research Scientist www.sigrid-kusch.de Nuremberg, Germany
+Sigrid Kusch Independent Research Scientist Ulm, Germany www.sigrid-kusch.de

-Abstract-The contemporary equine sector is market-driven, highly diverse, and of significant economic importance in the EU and elsewhere.
-Considerable distance to traditional agriculture is one of its main characteristics.
-Nevertheless, horse manure is a valuable resource for application as organic soil amendment and for renewable energy generation.
-Due to utilization of different bedding materials and different management, horse manure varies widely with view to generated quantities and contents.
-This study aims to evaluate the challenges related to valorization of horse manure and to identify the most promising options for increased utilization especially for bioenergy generation.
-Anaerobic digestion and thermal treatment are currently the two key options that hold potential for more widespread implementation in practice.
+Abstract-If valorisation strategies are implemented, horse manure is a valuable resource to be used as organic soil amendment and for renewable energy generation.
+Huge amounts of equine residues are generated in the EU and elsewhere, most of which are currently considered as waste to be disposed of, which places an additional burden on the sector.
+Under a SWOT analysis perspective it becomes evident that one of the key challenges lies in the fact that horse manure varies widely with view to generated quantities and contents due to utilisation of different bedding materials and different management practices.
+This study further aims to evaluate the challenges related to valorisation of horse manure and to identify the most promising options.
+Anaerobic digestion and thermal treatment are currently the two key options that hold potential for more widespread implementation of bioenergy generation in practice.